wu-lee/rushkoff-archive/docs/_articles/the-discovery-of-intelligent-life-somewhere-else.md

 To meet a neighbor, whether outer, inner, cyber-, or hyperspatial, finally turns us into an "us."
 To encounter an other--whether god, ghost, biological sibling, independently evolved life-form, or emergent intelligence of our own creation--changes what it means to be human.

-Our computers may never inform us that they are self-aware;

-extraterrestrials may never broadcast a signal to our SETI dishes;

-interdimensional creatures may never appear to those who aren't

-taking psychedelics at the time-but if any of these things happened, that would change everything.
+Our computers may never inform us that they are self-aware; extraterrestrials may never broadcast a signal to our SETI dishes; interdimensional creatures may never appear to those who aren't taking psychedelics at the time--but if any of these things happened, that would change everything.